Ready to laugh? I hope so. Here's a pictorial history of the various motorized vehicles (mostly cars) that I have owned or leased during my lifetime.

 1985 Cadillac Fleetwood - Sweet riding car that I bought off of my neighbor.
 The engine blew up on the way to Bear Lake.
 Turned out that it was a known issue with this version.
 Too bad too because it was one sweet ride.

-1992 Ford Aerostar - Kathy traded in the Suburban for this minivan.
+1992 Ford Aerostar - Traded in the Suburban for this minivan.
 It was a great riding car.
-Even after Lauren folded the front bumper we still got another year of use out of it before giving it to my relative Steve Foster.
-As far as I know they are still enjoying it.
+Even after Lauren folded the front bumper we still got another year of use out of it before giving it to my cousin Steve.

 1997 Mitsubishi Eclipse RS - Tom's mid 30's sports car.
 It wasn't very practical but it was cheap and it was fun to drive.
 My first experience into leasing and I found it to be very positive.
 As a result I also leased the Montero below.